-The 2000GT had speed to match its staggering good looks.
-The twin-cam straight-six engine developed 150bhp.
-That gave a top speed of 135mph.
-The motor's hemi-head set-up featured straight-through ports, and large valves.
-In other words, it breathed deeply!
+The 2000GT\’s speed matched its staggering good looks.
+A twin-cam straight-six engine developed 150bhp.
+Top whack was 135mph.
+The motor\’s hemi-head set-up featured straight-through ports – and large valves.
+Suffice to say, it took deep breaths!
 On the inlet side were two double-throated Mikuni/Solex carbs.
-There were also a five-speed 'box, disc brakes all round, and a backbone chassis with a full set of wishbones.
-There were options for the final drive ratio, too.
+The engine was connected to a five-speed gearbox.
+Mercifully, high-grade disc brakes were fitted all round.
+The backbone chassis came with a full set of wishbones.
+Options for the final drive ratio were duly provided.

 Crucially, the 2000GT failed to crack the States.
-A mere 63 Americans saw fit to buy one!
-That was in large part down to its hefty price tag - at least, as compared with its rivals.
-It exceeded that of the Porsche 911 - and Jaguar E-Type - by a considerable margin.
-And, arguably, they were better cars!
-Toyota went on to produce no less than nine more conservative versions of the GT - in a desperate bid to woo the American market.
-They came complete with air conditioning, and optional auto transmission.
-It did not work!
-Elsewhere, however, the Toyota 2000GT - along with the Datsun 240Z - was a clear signal to the sports car world that the Japanese were coming!
+A mere 63 American drivers saw fit to buy one.
+That was due, in large part, to its relatively high price tag.
+It far exceeded that of both the Porsche 911 and, indeed, E-Type Jag.
+In a desperate bid to placate the American market, Toyota went on to produce no less than nine more versions of the GT.
+To a car, they were more conservatively turned out than the original.
+As a bonus, they came complete with air conditioning and optional auto transmission.
+To no avail – as US sales continued to stagnate.
+Nonetheless, the Toyota 2000GT – along with the Datsun 240Z – were the strongest of signals to the sports car world that the Japanese were coming!